reysic/reysic/README.md

 I'm not hosting my personal repos on GitHub nowadays.

-Instead, you can find 'em on my [Forgejo](https://forgejo.org) instance, here: [https://git.reysic.com/reysic](https://git.reysic.com/reysic)
+Instead, you can find 'em here: [https://git.disroot.org/reysic](https://git.disroot.org/reysic)

-As needed, I still interact with, and contribute to, projects managed on GitHub, which you'll see below.
+As needed, I still interact with and contribute to projects managed on GitHub, which you'll see below.